dcmalk/react-tube/README.md

 ## Acknowledgements

-I would like to thank Stephen Grider for creating his excellent Udemey course, [Ethereum and Solidity: The Complete Developer's Guide](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/), from which the code originated.
+I would like to thank Stephen Grider for creating his excellent Udemy course, [Ethereum and Solidity: The Complete Developer's Guide](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/), from which the code originated.
 This repository contains my updated version of that code.